dltoth/UPnPDevice/README.md

 const char  sensor_msg[]  PROGMEM = "<p align=\"center\">Sensor Message is:  %s </p>";
 ```

-Once again using the lsc namespace, and then static RTTI type initialization is done here
+Once again using the lsc namespace, and then static RTTI and UPnP type initialization is done here

 ```
 /** Leelanau Software Company namespace